syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Layers.md

 ## Lock or Unlock layers

-The layers can be locked while creating a new layer in a PDF document.
-The layers from the existing PDF document can be locked or unlocked using the Locked property.
+The layers can be locked or unlocker while creating a new layer in a PDF document by enabling or disabling the [Locked](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfLayer.html#Syncfusion_Pdf_PdfLayer_Locked) property in [PdfLayer](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfLayer.html) class.

 The following code sample shows how to add a lock state to the layer in a new PDF document.